Nikolova-Lilia/minishell-team_project/README.md

 The execution:
 What we are basically given in the execution part is an AST, and the way we will execute it is by traversing it recursively.

+A few of the functions are "built-in", meaning we don't call the executable, we re-coded them directly.
+It's the case for echo, pwd, cd, env, export, unset and exit.